 The Bible says that anyone who runs ahead of Jesus does not have God.
 2 John 1:9

-If refusing blood transfusions is not in the Bible, why does the Watchtower require obedience to this rule?
+If refusing blood transfusions is not in the Bible, why does the organization require obedience to this rule?

 It's impossible for humans to live without blood.
 Therefore we can't 'abstain from blood'.